cicatrixx/HyPE/README.md

 The **papers** folder contains the published papers supporting this work.

 The  **output** folder contains the model outputs as well as processed figures and tables.

+The **SPHY** folder contains the setup for hydrological modeling using the [Spatial Processes in Hydrology (SPHY)](https://github.com/FutureWater/SPHY) cryosphere-hydrology model.
+We use the SPHY model developed for UIB created by Khanal et al. (2021) to simulate runoff for historical and future timeframes.
+The _**addons**_ and _**postprocess**_ folders contain python scripts for pre/post processing steps supporting the hydrological model.
 ```
 ├── Hydrus
 │   ├── dataprep